 One of the very best ways to catapult your descriptions to a whole new level and to lend a stronger voice to your writing is to use a variety of literary devices, including flashbacks, anecdotes, imagery, and euphemisms.

 Before you submit your Georgia Tech essays, make sure to take some time to read them over, edit them, get feedback, and proofread them.

 The best way to do this is to start by writing a rough draft.
-Once finished, put your essay away for a little while—anywhere from a couple of days to a week or so depending on the amount of time you have left before college applications are due—and then take it out again.
+Once finished, put your essay away for a little while—from a couple of days to a week or so depending on the amount of time you have left before college applications are due—and then take it out again.

 As you read your essay, mark any areas that are unclear, awkwardly worded, or irrelevant.
 You should also proofread your essay for any glaring typos and errors in punctuation, spelling, and grammar.

 Once you've repeated this process a few times, it's time to get a new set of eyes to look it over for you.
 Ask someone you trust, such as a teacher, parent, or counselor, to read your essay and offer comments and corrections on it.

 Doing all of this will ensure that your essay is completely polished by the time you turn it in to Georgia Tech!